“`html

 Engagement patterns differ markedly between eLearning and classroom formats, with significant implications for completion rates and knowledge transfer.

 Traditional classroom environments leverage social presence to maintain engagement—learners report higher perceived social support and are less likely to disengage mid-session when physically present with peers and instructors.
-Research from the Online Learning Consortium found that classroom completion rates average 85-95% for well-designed programs, compared to 60-75% for fully self-paced eLearning courses.
+Industry tracking data from organizations like the Online Learning Consortium has documented that classroom completion rates average 85-95% for well-designed programs, compared to 60-75% for fully self-paced eLearning courses—though these figures vary significantly by implementation quality.

 eLearning completion rates vary dramatically based on design quality, learner motivation, and organizational support structures.
 Unstructured, passive eLearning courses—essentially digitizing lectures without redesigning for the medium—suffer completion rates below 20%.
 However, well-designed eLearning with interactive elements, clear milestones, and organizational accountability mechanisms achieves completion rates approaching classroom levels.